 Right to Acquire

-For more information and to see whether you meet the qualifying criteria for any of the options above, you can contact our Customer Care Line on 0300 123 3456 or submit an enquiry on the Peabody website.
+Peabody will be able to tell you whether you have the Right to Acquire by contacting our Customer Care Line on 0300 123 3456 or by submitting an enquiry on the Peabody website

 The process of buying more shares for a Shared Ownership home is reffered to as staircasing.
 If you staircase to 100% you will become an outright owner.